martinellimarco/t2sz/README.md

 ## Debian-based

 Download the latest stable source code or .deb from the [release page](https://github.com/martinellimarco/t2sz/releases/latest).
-This is the raccomanded version.
+This is the recommended version.

 ## Arch-based